by Robert Harris • 5 minutes • Fraud & Scams • November 19, 2024

 Electronic Transfers and E-Wallets: Scammers’ Preferred Payment Tools

-The global real-time payments market is projected to grow significantly in the coming years, with estimates suggesting it could reach US$575 billion by 2028.
-However, this convenience comes with risks.
+The global real-time payments market is on track for significant growth in the coming years.
+By some estimates, it could reach $51.7 billion USD by 2028.
 Real-time payment systems are particularly appealing to scammers because they allow for immediate fund transfers, often leaving victims with little recourse once the money is sent.

-GASA’s findings show electronic transfers, bank transfers, and e-wallets have become the most common payment methods for scammers, at roughly 36% and 28%, respectively.
+GASA’s findings show electronic transfers, bank transfers, and e-wallets are the most common payment methods for scammers, at roughly 36% and 28%, respectively.
 This indicates that criminals are adept at exploiting real-time payment systems.

 To secure real-time payments some countries like Australia have responded by implementing measures to slow down certain payments, particularly those related to cryptocurrency.
 However, while these protocols add an additional layer of protection, they also remove one of the main benefits of real-time payments—speed